CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_newborn_breastfeeding_basics_html.md

 * Your baby seems fussy after breastfeeding.
 * Your baby continues to lose weight after day 5\.
 * Your baby has fewer than 3 poops and fewer than 6 pees per day by 5 days old.
-* Your baby’s skin looks a bit yellow.
+* Your babyaÌ‚â‚¬TMs skin looks a bit yellow.